polterguy/polterguy.github.io/tutorials/custom-user-management/index.md

 ## Extra fields

 Extra fields are additional information associated with the user.
 This can be name, email, address, etc. Anything really.
-The extra fields works similarly to the user/roles associations, and has the following endpoints.
+The extra fields work similarly to the user/roles associations, and have the following endpoints.

 * __POST - "/magic/system/magic/users_extra"__ - Creates a new extra field associated with an existing user
 * __GET - "/magic/system/magic/users_extra"__ - Returns a list of extra fields matching an optional filtering criteria